-- a) Ensure that the transportation options provided facilitate movement through the City. - b) Invest in upgrading the existing transportation network. - e) Promote alternative modes of transportation and continue developing the active transportation network. - d) Continuously work towards increasing the safety of all road users.
+- a) Ensure that the transportation options provided facilitate movement through the city. - b) Invest in upgrading the existing transportation network. - c) Promote active modes of transportation and continue developing the active transportation network. - d) Continuously work towards increasing the safety of all road users.